justlep/bitwig/doc/Behringer CMD DC-1/README.md

 * In each mode, you have 8 pages (numeric buttons) à 16 pads, hence 128 banks, 128 programs, 128 snapshots in total.
 * To switch a bank/preset/snapshot, you can either press the pads OR twist the big Push-Encoder on top.
 Clicking the Push-Encoder will reset the bank or preset to 0 (depending on the mode).
-* In Snapshot Mode, hold the Shift-Button and one of the 16 pads to save the current bank+program  to a snapshot slot.
+* In Snapshot Mode, hold the Shift-Button and one of the 16 pads to save the current bank+program  as a snapshot.
-  (Value are lost when Bitwig is closed).
+  (Snapshots are lost when Bitwig is closed).
 * If you hold a mode buttons pressed, the mode will switch back automatically after button release.

 ![](https://raw.githubusercontent.com/justlep/bitwig/master/doc/Behringer%20CMD%20DC-1/img/DC-1-ProgramChange.png)